Garrett shines for Rams, but Raiders hold on for 17-16 win

+“He made a big impact,” Rams coach Sean McVay said.
+“He was applying pressure consistently.
+Big second quarter, and really you’ve seen him start to make steady improvements.
+And I think we always talk about it, you know, where that practice performance and preparation equals game reality, and tonight was an example of that for Chris and he’s continuing to get better.”

-INGLEWOOD, Calif.
-(AP) — Nathan Peterman threw a 29-yard touchdown pass to Marcell Ateman in the fourth quarter and the Las Vegas Raiders held on to defeat the Los Angeles Rams 17-16 on Saturday night.
+Peterman threw a 29-yard touchdown pass to Marcell Ateman in the fourth quarter, taking advantage of busted coverage to find him all alone on a double move with 6:58 remaining to engineer his second straight preseason win.
+Peterman was 16 of 24 passing for 172 yards with two interceptions and added 35 yards rushing.

-Bryce Perkins threw a 2-yard touchdown to Jacob Harris with 15 seconds remaining, but his pass intended for Harris on the 2-point conversion that could have won the game was incomplete.
+Bryce Perkins threw a 2-yard touchdown to tight end Jacob Harris with 15 seconds remaining, but his pass intended for Harris on the 2-point conversion that could have won the game was incomplete.

-Peterman was 16 of 24 for 172 yards with two interceptions and added 36 yards rushing.
-He took advantage of a busted coverage to find Ateman all alone on a double move with 6:58 remaining to engineer his second straight preseason win.

-Perkins was 26 of 39 for 208 yards, two touchdowns and one interception as he played the whole game for the Rams, but their standout player was linebacker Chris Garrett after he dominated the second quarter.

-Rams coach Sean McVay continued to hold out nearly all of his starters and significant contributors.
-Matthew Stafford and Aaron Donald headlined the large contingent of Los Angeles players that were not in uniform.
+“I like our grit,” Raiders coach Jon Gruden said.
+“Our young people have gotten better and found a way to win two football games, no matter what the stakes are.”

-The Raiders chose to have their first stringers go through warmups before most called it a night.
-However, LB Nicholas Morrow and OL Richie Incognito did not dress at all after sustaining injuries Thursday during the second of two days of joint practices with the Rams.
+Raiders LB Nicholas Morrow and OL Richie Incognito did not dress after sustaining injuries Thursday during the second of two days of joint practices with the Rams.
+Gruden said there is concern Morrow’s foot injury might be serious.
+Incognito is dealing with a calf strain and could be available for the season opener.

+Raiders LB Javin White, DE Malcolm Koonce and Rams LT Tremayne Anchrum Jr. were all injured on the same play early in the third quarter.
+White sustained a knee injury that left him unable to put any weight on his left leg.

+McVay said Rams RB Raymond Calais injured a foot in the third quarter and it will likely require surgery.

 DOING MORE

-Rams kicker Matt Gay also handled punting duties after Johnny Hekker and Corey Bojorquez were placed on the COVID-19 list earlier Saturday.
+Rams kicker Matt Gay also handled punting duties after Johnny Hekker and Corey Bojorquez were placed on the COVID-19 list earlier on Saturday.
 Gay, the only specialist dressed for the game, averaged 42 yards per punt on four attempts.
 He made a 36-yard field goal in the second quarter, but his 43-yard attempt in the fourth quarter was blocked by Darius Philon.

 UP NEXT